MicrosoftDocs/win32-pr.it-it/desktop-src/direct3dhlsl/asdouble.md

 ---
 # <a name="asdouble-function"></a>Funzione asdouble

-Reinterpreta un valore di cast (due valori a 32 bit) in un valore double.
+Reinterpreta un valore cast (due valori a 32 bit) in un valore double.

 ## <a name="syntax"></a>Sintassi